Emotional Abuse Attorney

 Helping Families Seek Justice for Loved Ones

 If you suspect that a loved one is suffering from emotional abuse at the hands of a caretaker or in a nursing home, you need to contact an experienced elder abuse attorney.
-Since 2002, Long Beach attorney Travis Siegel of Siegel Law has been on a crusade to fight for the rights of seniors who are not treated with the dignity they deserve.
+Since 2002, elderly abuse attorney Travis Siegel of Siegel Law has been on a crusade to fight for the rights of seniors who are not treated with the dignity they deserve.
 Call today for a free consultation at 562-645-4145.

 Examples of Emotional Abuse